annagraff/densify/paper/paper.md

   *	The original data frame.
 Default: wals
   *	An integer specifying the number of iterations performed.
 Default: 1
+  *	An integer specifying the threshold for variability in columns.
+Default: 1
   *	The mean type, which can be: "arithmetic", "geometric", "log\_odds".
 Default: "log\_odds".
   *	Is taxonomy accounted for in the pruning process?
 Default: `FALSE`
   *	The taxonomy matrix, required if taxonomy = `TRUE`, optional otherwise.
 Default: NULL.